lucasoshiro/GridGooseSV/README.md

   expects the interface names provided by the operating system);
 - Replace the time readings by the simulated time readings;
 - Replace the `sleep`s by event scheduling.

+## Publication

+GridGooseSV was developed under the master's research of [Lucas Oshiro](https://github.com/lucasoshiro).
+It was described in the paper entitled "GridGooseSV: a Module for ns-3 to Simulate Realistic Smart Grids Communications following IEC61850 Specification", authored by Lucas Seiki Oshiro, Daniel Macêdo Batista and Natalia Castro Fernandes, currently under submission.